 Pete Phipps wanted to create a comfortable place where getting a haircut is fun and relaxing.

-So he opened Arrow, a barbershop where the beer, snacks and mohawks are free.
+So he opened Arrow where the beer, snacks and mohawks are free.

 We want people to enjoy the experience and atmosphere, instead of it being something they dread, which I think most people do, Phipps said.